-- Notes about Attendance: Students are expected to email the instructor either prior to or immediately after missing a class and to take full responsibility for any class material covered and/or assignments due upon return.
+- Notes about Attendance: Students will email the instructor either prior to or immediately after missing a class and will take full responsibility for any class material covered and/or assignments due upon return.
 Family trips, work for other classes, a change in your job schedule are not valid reasons for missing class.
-College of the Redwoods Catalogue, "In general, absences may be considered excessive when the number of absences exceeds the total number of hours that the class meets during one week.") - If you miss six (6) class sessions, you will automatically be dropped with a grade of "F." - Do not come to class under the influence of drugs or alcohol. - NO eating in class!
-NO use of phones. - MASKS required at all times while in class.
+College of the Redwoods Catalogue, "In general, absences may be considered excessive when the number of absences exceeds the total number of hours that the class meets during one week.") - If you miss six class sessions, you will automatically be dropped with a grade of "F." - Do not come to class under the influence of drugs or alcohol. - NO eating or drinking in class. - MASKS required at all times while in class.
 Maintain six feet distance from classmates. - Notes about Homework: Successful students come to class having completed all homework assigned for that date.
 Homework assignments will appear on CANVAS "Announcements."
 Use your textbook whenever undertaking written work of any kind.
 Don't guess; look it up!
 If it is clear that you have copied someone else's written work, you risk losing ALL points for the homework portion of your participation grade.
-You may work cooperatively with classmates by phone or in person, but plagiarism of homework is academically dishonest.
+You may work cooperatively with classmates by phone or in person, but plagiarism of homework is academically dishonest and grounds for a drop/FAIL grade.

 II.
+Oral Presentations et Evaluations

-Oral Presentations (Présentations Orales) 25 points each / 100 points (10% of total grade)
+(25 points each / 100 points / 10% of total grade)